isabella232/kano-code/readme.md

 You can ssh/vnc into it and try things out.
 There's a cron job that keeps our nightly builds of Make Apps up-to-date on it if you just want to check that `master` works.
 For testing features you're working on, see the workflow above.

+# Testing & Deployment

+### Staging
+Master is automatically deployed to Heroku.
+May be found here: http://kano-make-apps-again.herokuapp.com/

+### Production
+Production is served from S3.
+May be found here: http://apps-site.kano.me In order to deploy please use jenkins.kano.me and select `make-apps` from the deploy project.